tony-shifflett/lessonOne/README.md

 </article>
 ```

-Your choice of which structure to use is depenent of what the content represents, where that content will the place and your choice of unique styling.
+Your choice of which structure to use is entirely dependant of what the content represents and your vision on how it should be structured.

 ## HTML tags and attributes